jakebot12/liri/README.md

 # liri
 Entertainment search assistant:

 This app will take CLI inputs and return a form of searched entertainment, such as movies, music, or concerts.
-Informatikon obtained will be as follows:
+Information obtained will be as follows:

 For movies:
  - Title of the movie.